plone/training/wsgi/gunicorn.rst

 Gunicorn has a built-in PasteDeploy entry point, so we don't need a shim package like the one we used for ``bjoern``.
 On the downside, there is no easy way of passing ``plone.recipe.zope2instances http-address`` parameter to gunicorn since the ``bind`` directive doesn't seem to work in the ``ini`` file.
-The PasteDeploy entry point is covered in the `gunicorn documentation <http://docs.gunicorn.org/en/stable/configure.html>`_.
+The PasteDeploy entry point is covered in the `gunicorn configuration documentation <http://docs.gunicorn.org/en/stable/configure.html>`_.

 We resolve to hard code the socket in the ``ini`` template.